-The NJ Cannabis Regulatory Commission (CRC) berated cannabis companies seeking to begin adult-use sales of cannabis while not submitting complete applications and becoming impatient.
+The NJ Cannabis Regulatory Commission (NJCRC) berated cannabis companies seeking to begin NJ adult-use sales of cannabis while not submitting complete applications and becoming impatient.

-Brown laid out the expanded Alternative Treatment Center (ATC) process that would allow for the ten established medical cannabis corporations, eight of which are Multi-State Operators (MSOs), to begin adult-use sales of cannabis.
-They must have town approval, have a sufficient supply of cannabis, and ensure there will be no reduction in patient access.
+Brown laid out the expanded Alternative Treatment Center (ATC) process.
+It would allow for the ten established medical cannabis corporations, eight of which are Multi-State Operators (MSOs), to begin NJ adult-use sales of cannabis.
+They must have town approval, have a sufficient supply of cannabis.
+Companies must also ensure there will be no reduction in patient access.

 “The ATC with the most supply has not received municipal approval,” he added.
 “We see major deficiencies in these certifications.”

 He noted they have yet to secure municipal approval.

 “There’s an effort to pressure us to move forward in a way that’s not compliant with the law.
 That’s not going to happen,” Brown said angrily.